shiversoftdev/t7patch/README.md

-# READ ME NOW
+> [!IMPORTANT]
-### This patch does not need to be updated all the time to work.
+> This patch does not need to be updated all the time to work.
 It has not been bypassed; there are no new threats.
 The repo will be updated if there is ever a need to do so.
-As of 2/23/2024, the game is still safe to play with a network password.
-Your antivirus is mistakingly flagging the game; it is a false alarm.
+As of 3/7/2025, the game is still safe to play **with a network password**.

+> [!CAUTION]
+> You should be using some kind of community patch or client to play the game.
+The game does still have dangerous exploits when unpatched.
+You can either use t7patch, t7x, or [BO3Enhanced](https://github.com/shiversoftdev/BO3Enhanced) for PC, and you can use [BO3MacFix](https://github.com/InvoxiPlayGames/BO3MacFix) for MacOS.

 # Black Ops 3 Community Patch
 A new and improved community patch for a large list of Black Ops III exploits.

 Please do not try to use any public cheats with this patch.
 Almost all of them are incompatible.
 # Windows Instructions